jax-ethdenver-2025/docs/src/content/docs/docs/intro.md

 - The network naturally adapts to prioritize the most valued content
 - Participation is open to anyone with storage capacity, regardless of capital resources

-Through this mechanism, JAX builds a bridge between off-chain storage reality and on-chain consensus, creating a powerful new primitive for decentralized applications that need reliable access to data.
+Through this mechanism, Jax builds a bridge between off-chain storage reality and on-chain consensus, creating a powerful new primitive for decentralized applications that need reliable access to data.